friends-of-presta/security-advisories/_posts/2023-04-13-leurlrewrite.md

 ## Patch

-*IMPORTANT*: apply the patch and reset the module or update the override/classes/Dispatcher.php of teh PrestaShop manually.
+*IMPORTANT*: apply the patch and reset the module or update the override/classes/Dispatcher.php of the PrestaShop manually.

 ```diff
 --- a/leurlrewrite/override/classes/Dispatcher.php